Fall + Winter Styles for Every Body Type

 - The jeans are a skinny/straight fit, which elongate and flatter your legs.

-Goal: Wear clothing that pulls attention towards your chest & collarbone, and slims your figure.
+Goal: Wear clothing that pulls attention towards your chest & collarbone.
 Longer jackets, flowy tops, a straight cut pant will elongate and flatter your shape.
 Avoid wearing anything that cinches at the waist.
 Also avoid jackets that finish at the middle of your bum, as that will create a frumpy look.

 Highlighted trends: Red, Cutouts, Turtlenecks.